sankalp-rajeev/Smriti/docs/current_status.md

 - Confirm/save is guarded against double taps and remains a local Room/SQLite write only.
 - CPU remains the stable default backend.
 GPU remains isolated as an explicit manual experiment and is off by default.
 - Saved-history and Summary wording now use CHW-facing labels such as `Patient history checked`, `Local health guidance checked`, `Health guidance used`, and `Saved visits on this device`.
-- No mock fallback, parser/safety/citation weakening, CHW review bypass, cloud API, direct Gemma audio, or clinical image diagnosis was added.
+- No mock fallback, parser/safety/citation weakening, CHW review bypass, cloud API, or clinical image diagnosis was added.

 ## Phase D UX Polish